HUGEFANCY/HugeFancyMarlin/TeensyArduino_Codes/Code_Teensy_Extruder/README.md

 - BedLeveling Probe

 ## PT100_MAX31865.ino
-- Interfaces with MAX31865 boards and thermocouples
+- Interfaces with MAX31865 boards and thermocouples for temperature reading

 ## Relays.ino
-- Control of relays for heater and light
+- Helper funcitons of relays for heaters, cooling, and light

 ## RGB_Led.ino
 - RGB-LED as a visual status indication located on the PCB